kaleykuhn/kaleykuhn/README.md

 M​AY​ 2020 – J​ULY​ 2020

 Used many technologies to build projects on a daily basis including but not limited to JavaScript, React, Redux, Node.js, MySQL and Express.

+Wrote clear, concise, code with comments to be able to follow, read, and explain in an efficient way.

+An immersive Full-Stack Web Development program highly focused on building JavaScript and React applications.

+Implemented skills in both front-end and back-end development with a variety of in demand tech.

+Worked remotely on an individual and group basis to write and read code line by line to accomplish goals and finish projects within deadlines.

+Worked in a pair programming format as well as on scrum teams,with peer reviews.

+Utilized Slack and Zoom to effectively communicate with others throughout the work day.

+Graduated with a Certificate of Achievement satisfying full requirements of course.